Gunnar Anfin Lange: Career in Argentina

+Gunardo Lange as members of the Topographical Section of the Museum of La Plata (second seated).

 In 1886, Lange moved to Argentina, hired to conduct topographic measurements and railway studies in Tucumán and Catamarca.
 In 1888, he was appointed head of the General Cadastre Commission of Catamarca, producing the province's first complete map.

 After a brief return to Norway, he came back to Argentina in 1890.
 In 1892, he became head of the Topographic Section at the La Plata Museum, serving as the main assistant to expert Francisco Pascasio Moreno.
 He corrected and published maps of various regions, including Mendoza, and, together with Enrique Wolff, rapidly produced a topographic-geological plan of the Atuel and Diamante rivers.

 He became an Argentine citizen in 1896, adopting the name Gunardo Lange.
 That same year, he married Berta Juana Dorotea Erfjord (1875–1960), daughter of Norwegian shipping agent Christian Erfjord and Irishwoman Catalina Furlong.
 They had nine children, including the renowned poet and novelist Norah Lange and translator Haydée Lange, a friend of Jorge Luis Borges.

 Between 1897 and 1899, he served as assistant and second-in-command of the Argentine-Chilean Boundary Commission and participated in the Irrigation Study Commission for the Negro and Colorado rivers.
 From 1902 to 1909, he directed the Hydrometry Section of the National Meteorological Observatory and taught topography at the Provincial University of La Plata, where he collaborated with Norwegian mountaineer Eilert Sundt.

 In the map Lange produced in 1901 as part of the 1902 arbitral award, he confused the Encuentro River (mentioned in the award) with the El Salto River, placing the origin of the former at Cerro de la Virgen.
 However, the Encuentro River actually originates from Picacho de la Virgen, named after the homonymous hill, which became a key factor in the Alto Palena–Encuentro River dispute.
 That dispute was resolved in 1966 with another arbitral award.